asha77/config_collector/README.md

 - Arista EOS - arista_eos
 - Juniper JunOS - juniper_junos

-** More platforms from scryply community will be added later.
+** More platforms from Scraply-community will be added later.

 It use only transport ssh2 -- scrapli wrapper around ssh2-python library.
 For using YACC you need: